Mounted High-Power LEDs

 Broadband LED Option

 The MBB1L3 mounted LED has been designed to have relatively flat spectral emission over a wide wavelength range.
-It offers a 280 nm FWHM bandwidth, while the 10 dB bandwidth ranges between 470 nm and 850 nm.
+Its FWHM bandwidth ranges from 500 nm to 780 nm, while the 10 dB bandwidth ranges between 470 nm and 850 nm.
 For more information on the spectrum of this broadband source, please see the table to the right.

 Collimation & Microscope Adapters

-Collimation adapters are available that contain an AR-coated aspheric lens and are designed to mate to the epi-illumination ports on Leica DMI, Nikon Eclipse, Olympus IX/BX, and Zeiss Axioskop microscopes.
-See below for more details.
+Collimation adapters are available that contain an AR-coated aspheric lens for LEDs with wavelengths from 350 nm to 1050 nm and are designed to mate to the epi-illumination ports on Leica DMI, Nikon Eclipse, Olympus IX/BX, and Zeiss Axioskop microscopes; see below for more details.
 Additionally, Thorlabs offers mounted LEDs with microscope adapters pre-attached.
 Please see the Collimated LED page for more information.

 Thorlabs also offers integrated, user-configurable 4-Wavelength High-Power LED Sources.

-These LEDs can be powered with a Thorlabs LEDD1B, DC2100, DC4100, or DC4104 LED driver (the latter two require the DC4100-HUB).
+Thorlabs offers four LED drivers: LEDD1B, DC2100, DC4100, and DC4104 (the latter two require the DC4100-HUB).
 See the LED Drivers tab for compatibility and driver features.
 The LEDD1B is capable of providing LED modulation frequencies up to 5 kHz, while DC2100, DC4100, and DC4104 can modulate the LED at a rate up to 100 kHz.
 In addition, the DC2100, DC4100, and DC4104 drivers are capable of reading the current limit from the EEPROM chip of the connected LED and automatically adjusting the max current setting to protect the LED.

 (Click for Spectrum)a